Music for the Motherless Child: CompositionMusic for the Motherless Child fuses Simpson's folk blues-style guitar work with Man's exotica pipa playing, creating what Tim Sheridan of AllMusic describes as "a most unusual sonic world, a place where East meets West and the blues reign supreme." With the exception of "A-Minor Blues", which was composed by Simpson, the material on the album is traditional, and mainly draws from American and European folk music. "A-Minor Blues" takes influence from Appalachian banjo styles and the unsettling E minor playing of Delta blues musician Skip James. Man's pipa work on the track is said to be even more blues-styled than Simpson's guitar work, especially on her tremolo passages. "The Coo-Coo Bird" is a traditional American tune which is similarly derived from the banjo. The album's arrangement of the piece is said to "[blur] the line between bluegrass and Chinese folk," given that, throughout the track, the pipa and guitar parts constantly switch. ABC Radio felt the track had a distinctively Chinese feel. "Dives and Lazarus" is a traditional Irish tune, though here the arrangement more closely resembles blues music.

+Release and reception

-Release and receptionMusic for the Motherless Child was released by Water Lily Acoustics in 1996, with photography from Michael Sexton.
+Music for the Motherless Child was released by Water Lily Acoustics in 1996, with photography from Michael Sexton.
 The album is dedicated to "the alchemists of both East and West."
 It received critical acclaim; Tony Sheridan of AllMusic rated the album four and a half stars out of five.
 He felt that, as was the case with several other of Alexander's "terrific ventures," Music for the Motherless Child "approaches the common language of a truly global music.
 Amazing stuff."
 Reviewing Music for the Motherless Child for the NPR series All Things Considered, writer Banning Eyre described the album as "lovely."
 Colin Larkin called the album "sparkling" in The Encyclopedia of Popular Music.
 Musicworks were less pleased with the album, saying that the album works on first listen, but after that, "[t]he music quickly becomes awkward."
 The album has since been re-released as a SACD, and is archived in Singapore's National Library Board.